SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-We still need to make a decision on the number of counters.
-What should be the number of counters to get the closest estimate on the access frequency?
+We still need to decide on the number of counters.
+What should the number of counters be to get the closest access frequency estimate?

 We can start with a simple theory.
-If an LFU cache is going to contain N keys, then we can keep N counters per hash function in the count-min sketch.
+If an LFU cache contains N keys, we can keep N counters per hash function in the count-min sketch.
 However, we need to consider
 hash conflicts.

 Let's understand the logic of incrementing the access frequency of a key with the following pseudocode.